godotengine/godot-docs/learning/features/2d/custom_drawing_in_2d.rst

 editor, to use as preview or visualization of some feature or behavior.

-Remember to just use the "tool" keyword at the top of the script (check the :ref:`doc_gdscript` reference if you forgot what this does).
+Remember, to just use the "tool" keyword at the top of the script (check the :ref:`doc_gdscript` reference if you forgot what this does).